 The VA mortgage is the best home loan program on the market for veterans, service members and military families.
 It can also be the best mortgage available for you even if you're not VA-eligible.
-That's because you don't have to be a veteran to assume a VA loan.Click to see today's rates (Mar 26th, 2017)
+That's because you don't have to be a veteran to assume a VA loan.Click to see your VA loan eligibility (Apr 30th, 2017)

 When most folks think about buying a home, they follow the standard procedures of saving up for a down payment, getting prequalified for a mortgage, and shopping for their home.